rgardiner90/AnalyzingTweets/README.md

 # AnalyzingTweets
 Analyzing the Tweets of 4 presidential candidates from U.S. and France

-This line is from RStudio
+This line is from RStudio.